JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 <summary class = "solution-header">Solution:</summary><p>
 ```

-When adding a new method to the `symbol` function, we have to take in mind that we used the currency type for dispatch, i.e., we have to use `::Type{Dollar}` instead of `::Dollar` in the type annotation.
+When adding a new method to the `symbol` function, we have to remember that we used the currency type for dispatch, i.e., we have to use `::Type{Dollar}` instead of `::Dollar` in the type annotation.

 ```jldoctest currency; output=false
 symbol(::Type{Dollar}) = "\$"